dvoryadkin1989/rsschool-cv/cv.md

 ### Experience
 3 years of Java development of telecom and banking systems.
 Microservice architecture.
 ### Education
-Belarussian State University, Faculty of Applied Mathematics and Informatics
+Belarusian State University, Faculty of Applied Mathematics and Informatics
+### English
+Intermediate